 What does a typical day at summer camp on the mountain look like?

 Once all the children have arrived, the day begins with a group assembly followed by snacks and sunscreen application.
 We then head off for the morning activity, which might be bird watching, a treasure hunt in the forest or another fun outdoor game.
 Lunchtime is a picnic and a rest period allowing children to play quiet games or nap depending on their level of energy.
 In the afternoon, we reapply sunscreen before starting a group game to get kids moving and playing in teams.
-At the end of the day, we return to Smith House for a last snack and transition towards pick-up time or daycare service.
+At the end of the day, we return to our base camp for a last snack and transition towards pick-up time or daycare service.
 Our daycare provides a calmer and less structured time for kids to draw or play with educators.

 Do kids spend a lot of time outdoors?